-Structural Maintenance Programme 2012/13 & 2013/14
+Structural Maintenance Programme 2012/13

-Annex D contains the programmes for structural maintenance for 2012/13 and 2013/14, including reserve schemes.
+Annex D1 to 5 contains the draft programmes for structural maintenance for 2012/13 and 2013/14, including reserve schemes.

-- 52. The proposed programmes are provisional for a number of reasons: - a) More feasibility work is required to be carried out on some of these schemes - b) Schemes not included in the schemes lists may assume a greater priority, for example, if their rate of deterioration suddenly increases.
-This may influence the 2013/14 programmes more than the 2012/13 programmes. - c) When the implications of the harsh winter, coal tar, the Flood & Water Management Act and other factors are known, there may be changes to the overall structural maintenance budget - d) Network Rail are likely to adjust their works programme which and this will have a knock-on effect on the County's bridge programme - e) At the time of writing, Oxford City's Section 42 allocation has yet to be finalised and this may mean that some schemes are substituted in the final carriageways and footways programmes. - 53.
-Due to the requirement for additional feasibility work (i.e. site investigation and evaluation), the Carriageways, Footways and Drainage schemes have a contingency allowance built into the estimates.
-Reserve lists of schemes have therefore been identified which can be brought forward if the contingency allowances are not fully utilised. - 54.
-Oxford City's S42 allocation is based on a combination of capital and revenue maintenance activities.
+- 54. The proposed programmes are provisional for a number of reasons: - a) More feasibility work is required to be carried out on some of these schemes - b) Schemes not included in the schemes lists may assume a greater priority, for example, if their rate of deterioration suddenly increases.
+This may influence the 2013/14 programmes more than the 2012/13 programmes. - c) When the implications of the harsh winter, coal tar, the Flood & Water Management Act and other factors are known, there may be changes to the overall structural maintenance budget - d) Network Rail are likely to adjust their works programme which and this will have a knock-on effect on the County's bridge programme - e) At the time of writing, Oxford City's Section 42 allocation has yet to be finalised and this may mean that some schemes are substituted in the final carriageways and footways programmes. - 55.
+Due to the requirement for additional feasibility work (i.e. site investigation and evaluation), the Carriageways and Drainage schemes have a contingency

+- allowance built into the estimates.
+Reserve lists of schemes have therefore been identified which can be brought forward if the contingency allowances are not fully utilised. - Oxford City's S42 allocation is based on a combination of capital and revenue maintenance activities.
 The City's qualifying capital schemes for carriageways and footways are shown in the programme lists in Annex D. The City's surface dressing allocation is based on a proportional split of the County's surface dressing budget (capital).
-The City's revenue allocation is based on a proportion of the County's allocations for relevant routine maintenance activities which have yet to be decided. - 55.
+The City's revenue allocation is based on a proportion of the County's allocations for relevant routine maintenance activities which have yet to be decided. - 57.
 Prior to last year, we have managed to consistently improve the overall condition of Non-Principal Roads whilst maintaining funding for Principal Roads at a reasonable level.
 The Council considers that it is now necessary to transfer funds from Principal Roads in order to control deterioration of non-Principal Roads as best we can.
-This approach was approved in principle by

-Cabinet in 2008, when the Transport Asset Management Plan was originally produced.
+This approach was approved in principle by Cabinet in 2008, when the Transport Asset Management Plan was originally produced.
 The rationale for taking this approach is that Principal Road condition has remained fairly stable in recent years, and significantly better than the condition of other categories of road in Oxfordshire.
-Schemes on Principal Roads are also considerably more expensive to deliver.

-- 56. If further reductions to capital funding are announced if future years, the bridges, street lighting and drainage improvement budgets will be mainly unchanged as it is unrealistic to cut these further.
-Consequently, the number of carriageway and footway schemes will be reduced. - 57.
-It should also be noted that future year's allocations may subsequently be influenced by potential pressures arising from the Flood & Water Management Act, which may require additional capital investment in drainage depending upon the level of responsibility imparted upon the authority within its duty as Lead Flood Authority. - 58.
+Schemes on Principal Roads are also considerably more expensive to deliver. - 58.
+If further reductions to capital funding are announced if future years, the bridges, street lighting and drainage improvement budgets will be mainly unchanged as it is unrealistic to cut these further.
+Consequently, the number of carriageway and footway schemes will be reduced. - 59.
+It should also be noted that future year's allocations may subsequently be influenced by potential pressures arising from the Flood & Water Management Act, which may require additional capital investment in drainage depending upon the level of responsibility imparted upon the authority within its duty as Lead Flood Authority. - 60.
 Funding is also identified in the capital programme for major schemes.
 Additional bids for major elements of highway maintenance scheme funding will be submitted separately for consideration.
 However, in the absence of any additional funding, schemes would have to be paid for from the highway maintenance block allocation in order to be progressed.
-Consequently, if bids are unsuccessful, it is likely that schemes currently identified in the draft programmes will be deferred to allow the higher priority/ more expensive works to progress. - 59.
-The Footway programme to deliver the additional £0.4m of funding identified in Annex C Table 2 will be developed by targeting the most strategic footways in the County.
-Schemes will be developed by grouping areas of deterioration identified in recent condition data.
-It is anticipated that a developed programme of work for 2012/13 will be available at the end of February 2012. - 60.
-The Bridges Programme for 2012 is currently being evaluated based on the findings of the inspections and assessments carried out in 2011/12.
-A programme of works for 2012/13 is expected to be available on completion of this exercise at the end of February 2012.
+Consequently, if bids are unsuccessful, it is likely that schemes currently identified in the draft programmes will be deferred to allow the higher priority/ more expensive works to progress.